 Services available to you

-If you are struggling with any mental health concerns, there are a number of places you can look for advice.
+If you are struggling with any mental health concerns, there are a number of different ways you can get support.
 This page provides information on local mental health services available to you.

 The Crisis Team

 If you are experiencing a mental health crisis, please call the crisis team on 01772 773433.
 You can self-refer into this specialist mental health service, but it is advised that you are registered with a GP practice.

 Mental Health Services (Lancashire and South Cumbria Foundation Trust)

 There are a number of services available through the Lancashire and South Cumbria Foundation Trust (LSCFT), details of which can be found on the LSCFT website.

 For more information on any of the below services, please click the links.

 For a full list of LSCFT services, click here.